pieterderycke/Jace/README.md

-# Jace.NET (Just another calculation engine)
+# Jace.NET
-Jace.NET is a calculation engine for the .NET platform.
+Jace.NET is a high performance calculation engine for the .NET platform.
+It stands for "Just Another Calculation Engine".

 ## What does it do?
 Jace.NET can interprete and execute strings containing mathematical functions.
 These functions can rely on variables.
 If variables are used, values can be provided for these variables at execution time of the mathematical function.